dzufferey/resync_oopsla20_artifact/README.md

 From now on, you should connect to the test machines and the rest of the setup occurs there.

+#### Recommended way to run commands

+Installing the tools has to be done with on the 9 test machines.
+During the installation, there will be _local test run_ and _distribtuted test run_.
+The local test run check that the tools are installed properly by running everything on the same machine.
+The distributed test runs the tool accross machines.
+This serves to test that the tools are configured properly and the machine can connect to each other.

+Some tools requires an extra "client" to drive the test.
+The main program is a replicated server which runs of all the machine and client makes request to evaluate the system throughput.
+For such cases, the simplest is to open an extra ssh connection to one of the test machine (we recommend `REPLICA0`, see configuration below) and run the client there.

 ### Install dependencies

 The tools we use have some external dependencies and we group their installation here.